 As a result of these factors, steel and iron ore prices fluctuate substantially and have come under pressure at various points in recent periods.
 In 2019, steel market conditions deteriorated significantly due to a decline in steel prices (lower demand in Europe and the U.S., higher imports in Europe and additional domestic supply and the effect of customer destocking in the U.S.) and higher raw material costs (particularly in iron ore due to supply-side developments), resulting in a negative price-cost effect.
 This led to substantial inventory-related and impairment charges and hence sharply lower steel segment operating income in 2019.
 Steel market conditions were adversely affected in the first half of 2020 by the COVID-19 pandemic and its economic ramifications, with demand plummeting (e.g., an 18.4% year-on-year drop in EU apparent steel consumption ("ASC") and a 34.7% drop in overall steel shipments in the second quarter versus the same quarter in the prior year) and prices falling substantially.
 After a strong rebound starting in the second half of 2020 and continuing into the third quarter of 2021, steel prices began to decline from very high levels in the fourth quarter of 2021, in varying degrees by market, in particular, due to softer end-market demand conditions (e.g., supply chain issues affecting automobile production and weakness in the Chinese real estate market, both major consumers of steel).
-Steel prices in the first nine months of 2022 were highly volatile, coming off peak in the early stages of the first quarter then spiking in the latter part of the first quarter following the Russian invasion of Ukraine, and then falling since as fears of a global slowdown have emerged and customers have sought to destock, due in particular to uncertainties about the duration of the Russia-Ukraine conflict, its consequences on energy supply and, more generally, high inflation (including of energy prices), monetary tightening and continuing supply chain issues.
-Price declines accelerated in the third quarter of 2022 such that ArcelorMittal recorded inventory-related charges (to reflect the net realizable value of inventory under IFRS given declining market prices) of \$500 million.
+Steel prices in 2022 were highly volatile, coming off their peak in the early stages of the first quarter then spiking in the latter part of the first quarter following the Russian invasion of Ukraine, and then falling as fears of a global slowdown emerged and customers sought to destock, due in particular to uncertainties about the duration of the Russia-Ukraine conflict, its consequences on energy supply and, more generally, high inflation (including of energy prices), monetary tightening and continuing supply chain issues.
+Prices increased slightly in the first half of 2023 but then declined steadily through the third quarter of 2023, negatively affecting ArcelorMittal's sales and operating income in the third quarter of 2023.

-The trajectory of steel demand and prices going forward, in particular in the fourth quarter of 2022 and the first half of 2023, is difficult to predict due to such variables as the duration of the ongoing conflict in Ukraine and its impact on global energy supply and hence on industrial production and consequentially demand for steel, the extent and duration of supply chain issues affecting end-markets (and in particular automobile production), the remaining course of the COVID-19 pandemic (including the risk of renewed containment measures affecting consumer demand and production facilities, in particular in China), import volumes and tariff levels and inventories.
-In addition, macroeconomic conditions are uncertain, including due to geopolitical developments, particularly Russia's invasion of Ukraine and the international community's reaction to it and actions taken by central banks to combat inflation (in particular raising interest rates sharply in 2022 and signalling continued raises into 2023), which may increase the risk of recession.
+The trajectory of steel demand and prices going forward, in particular in 2024, is difficult to predict due to such variables as the duration of the ongoing conflict in Ukraine, the Israel-Hamas conflict and the risk of additional conflicts in the region, related risks on global energy supply and hence on industrial production and consequentially demand for steel, import volumes (in particular from China given trends in domestic supply and demand) and tariff levels and inventories.
+In addition, macroeconomic conditions are fragile and uncertain, including due to geopolitical developments, particularly Russia's invasion of Ukraine and the Israel-Hamas conflict, and actions taken by central banks to combat inflation (in particular raising interest rates sharply in 2022 and 2023 and possible continued raises or likely maintenance of rates at high levels over the course of 2024), which weigh on growth and may increase the risk of recession.
 Any economic downturn globally or in certain regions may result in lower steel demand and lower steel and iron ore prices.
 A scenario of prolonged low steel and (to a lesser extent or if simultaneous) iron ore prices, whether or not combined with low steel demand, would have a material adverse effect on ArcelorMittal's results of operations and financial condition.